garaiza-93/nixos/README.md

 # WOOOOOOOO LET'S GO NIIIIIIIX
 ## It's really not all that, just useful for reproducible machines.
 Clone repo, `sudo nixos-rebuild switch --flake .#[a profile in flake.nix] and you are good to go.

-For now it's my personal PC, so you might need to tweak stuff.
+### Profiles
+- EVA-01: Personal computer.
+A Ryzen 5 1600, GTX 1080, and an extra hard drive and SSD.
+- wsl: A WSL environment I regularly use.
+Focused on development, I probably won't use anything graphical with it.

 ### Thanks, and have fun!